karthi770/karthi770/README.md

 ![Profile Picture](profile_picture.jpg)

 Hello there! 👋 Welcome to my GitHub page!
-I am John Doe, an aspiring Cloud Operations Engineer with a passion for all things cloud, infrastructure, and DevOps.
+I am Karthikeyan Selvaraj, an aspiring Cloud Operations Engineer with a passion for all things cloud, infrastructure, and DevOps.
 I am eager to leverage my skills and knowledge to contribute to exciting projects and gain hands-on experience in the ever-evolving world of cloud technologies.
+You can reach me at karthikeyanselvaraj37@gmail.com

 ### About Me